Div7195/MovieVerse/README.md

 # MovieVerse
  A web app through which user can see details of various movies.
+Frontend inspired from TMDB website

 ## Main features:
 - Sort movies by popularity, top rated, upcoming etc.
 - Sort movies by genre